wesmosbyjr/unit-converter/README.md

 ## What I'd do next

-**Automated image pinning.** After a successful main-branch build, CI now rewrites the deployment manifest to the current commit SHA and opens a PR for review.
-Requirement: a repository secret named `REPO_TOKEN` with permission to create pull requests.
-This closes the loop from merge to production in one action, without requiring a human to hand-edit the deployment manifest.
+**~~Manual image promotion~~ ✅ Shipped — automated image pinning.** After a successful main-branch build, CI rewrites the deployment manifest to the new commit SHA and opens a pull request for review — SHA hunted, manifest edited, PR opened by the pipeline; a human approval is the only remaining step, by design.
+(Requires a repository secret `REPO_TOKEN` with pull-request permissions — the default `GITHUB_TOKEN` doesn't grant them in this repo's model.)

 **No real infrastructure.** Single-node kind cluster; nothing survives my laptop.
 Remedy: Terraform-provisioned managed cluster (EKS/GKE).
 Would prove: